-The operational architecture for the proposed radical system shows that a majority of tasks fall upon the automation capabilities of the system website and server.
+The operational architecture for the proposed progressive system shows that a majority of tasks fall upon the automation capabilities of the system website and server.
 It is difficult to assign certain functions, such as the posting of approved documents to the archive, to a single component because many require the interworking of multiple components (in this case the server computer would add access to a given document stored in the physical storage to the website).
 For this reason some functions occur multiple times in the hierarchy.

+8 Testing and Evaluation

 8.1 Proposed System Metrics